 The sun shines on a vertical surface at an extreme angle during the growing season such that much less light is available to crops than when they are planted on flat land.

 As urban populations continue to rise in India, innovators are looking beyond traditional farming as a way to feed everyone while having less impact on our land and water resources.
 Vertical farming is one such solution that’s being carried out worldwide.
-By vertical farming, food crops can be grown quickly in urban areas by planting in vertically stacked layers to save space and use minimal energy and water for irrigation.
+Using this approach, food crops can be grown quickly in urban areas by planting in vertically stacked layers to save space and use minimal energy and water for irrigation.